rjavier441/rjs2/guides/CreatingWebContent.md

 ## Routing Process

-The rjs2 server starts its routing by entering the server root and recursively traverses each directory unless configured to do otherwise.
+The rjs2 server starts its routing by entering the server root (defaults to `rjs2/public`) and recursively traverses each directory unless configured to do otherwise.

 The rjs2 web content routing process follows the following behavior: